renannmp/raiderio-addon/README.md

 Additionally, you can right-click players from the standard target unit frame to `Copy Raider.IO URL` and then easily look up their full profile on the site.
 With this functionality you can directly paste these URLs anywhere on Raider.IO to navigate to that player's profile page.

-If you have run into any problems, check out our FAQ at https://raider.io/faq, or join us on Discord at: https://discord.gg/raider -- we always have people around willing to help.
+If you have run into any problems, check out our FAQ at https://raider.io/faq, or join us on Discord at: https://discord.gg/raider #addon-discussions -- we always have people around willing to help.

 [![Become a Patron](https://assets.raider.io/images/patreon/become_a_patron_button.png "Become a Patron")](https://www.patreon.com/RaiderIO)

 ## Getting Started

-The easiest way to get started is to download the Twitch Desktop App at: https://app.twitch.tv/download, and then search for the "Raider.IO Mythic Plus" addon and install it.
+The easiest way to get started is to use the RaiderIO Desktop App: https://raider.io/addon

 Once installed you can load into the game and you will start seeing Scores and Best Runs on players around you.
 This AddOn works by storing a snapshot of character data from Raider.IO and then using that to populate information on qualified players.
-To qualify for inclusion in the daily snapshot, players must meet this criteria:
+To qualify for inclusion in a snapshot, players must meet this criteria:

-- Have earned at least 500 points in any of the currently relevant seasons (7.3.2, 7.3, 7.2.5, 7.2), or have completed a 10+ or 15+ dungeon in-time. _[Honored and higher patrons](https://www.patreon.com/RaiderIO) do not have a minimum score requirement in order to be shown in the addon._
+- Have earned at least 500 points in any of the currently relevant seasons (7.3.2, 7.3, 7.2.5, 7.2). _[Honored and higher patrons](https://www.patreon.com/RaiderIO) do not have a minimum score requirement in order to be shown in the addon._
 - Have logged in to the game within the past 30 days

 **Remember**: We update the addon with the latest scores and top runs **every day**.
-Update regularly to ensure you are seeing the freshest information. _Using the Twitch Client you can enable Automatic Updates for the addon to make this process a breeze_.
+Update regularly to ensure you are seeing the freshest information. _Using the RaiderIO Client you can keep your addon updated automatically!_

 ## Patreon Rewards